Mizpah Hotel: Mizpah Saloon

+Construction of the hotel

 The reinforced concrete hotel was faced with stone on the front and brick on the sides and rear.
 The neighboring three-story Brougher-Govan Block, with rooms on the upper floors, served as the first Mizpah and remains connected.
 Cast iron columns were used in the windows and fire escapes.
 The three and five story buildings are joined with a wood stairway crowned with a skylight.
 Steam heat was provided, along with the first elevator in Tonopah.